 This Asset Management Plan, in association with the Long Term Financial Plan (LTFP) presents the detail behind the current challenge faced by Council in sustainably funding the management and replacement of its infrastructure assets.
-The plan also presents an analysis of the implications of adopting a number of scenarios to address the shortfall in funding for infrastructure renewal and compares these to the current baseline model.
+The Plan also presents an analysis of the implications of preferred scenario and baseline model.
 These analyses confirm the need for Council to source and allocate significant additional funding on an ongoing basis to the management and replacement of its infrastructure assets.